nickolashkraus/continuing-education/LFS151x/ch_06/notes.md

 ## Introduction to Amazon ECS

 [Amazon Elastic Container Service](https://aws.amazon.com/ecs) is part of the Amazon Web Services (AWS) offerings.
 It provides a fast, secure, and highly scalable container management service that makes it easy to run, stop and manage Docker containers on a cluster.

 It can be configured in the following two launch modes:

 **Fargate Launch Type**
 * AWS Fargate allows us to run containers without managing servers and clusters.
 In this mode, we just have to package our applications in containers along with CPU, memory, networking, and IAM policies.
-We don’t have to provision, configure, and scale clusters of virtual machines to run containers, as AWS will take care of it for us.
+We don't have to provision, configure, and scale clusters of virtual machines to run containers, as AWS will take care of it for us.

 ![Fargate Launch Type](./img/img_2.png)